Posted by Sam Schepis in Weight Loss

 Now that we know how many meals we are planning to eat; we can address meal composition to ensure we are hitting any nutritional targets, be it calories or macros.
-A great starting point is to eat from a well-balanced and varied source of foods.
+A great starting point is to eat from a well-balanced and varied source of food.
 Recall the food group pyramid from primary school?
-(See the new and improved guide below if not!)
+(See the new and improved guide below if not!).

 In instances where we consider cutting out whole food groups, we run the risk of creating deficiencies or deficits in various macro- or micro-nutrients.
 For example, a common issue vegan or vegetarians face is iron deficiency, and in such cases, iron supplementation may be necessary to maintain health markers.

 By now you should have a basic framework and plan for your diet.
 Having considered your needs, limitations and preferences, how many times and at what time you can or will eat per day, what your meals will look like.